 Our second device was TeleMini, a dual deploy altimeter with radio telemetry and radio direction finding.
 The first version of this device was only 13mm by 38mm (1⁄2 inch by 11⁄2 inches) and could fit easily in an 18mm air-frame.
-The latest version, v2.0, includes a beeper, USB data download and extended on-board flight logging, along with an improved barometric sensor.
+The latest version, v3.0, includes a beeper, higher power radio, extended on-board flight logging and an improved barometric sensor.